xianlinbox/daily_practise/aws-solution-architect/storage.md

 S3 can as the host of static content, combine with EC2 or Cloud front to provide the content, we also can provide pre-signed URL to client to direct talk to S3.

+## event notification

+S3 Event Notifications feature to receive notifications when certain events happen in your S3 bucket, the destination can be: SNS/SS/EventBridge/Lambda

 # FSx

 lauch 3rd party service (windows file server/Lusture) as a full managed service in AWS